Copyright © SurveySparrow Inc. 2024Privacy Policy Terms of Service SurveySparrow Inc.

 7. Change the Order of Your Answer Options

-Your respondents might be a little disinterested in completing your survey and might speed through it so they could be done with it quickly and move on to whatever interests them.
+Your respondents might be a little disinterested in completing your survey and might speed through it so they can be done with it quickly and move on to whatever interests them.

 As a survey researcher, how do you get these people to give you the right answers?